Oil likely to stay high despite good supply - IEA

 At the same time, non-OPEC supply would grow by around 600,000 bpd this year, helping inflate oil inventories.

-OECD commercial oil stocks had risen above the five year average for the first time since May 2011, bringing forward demand cover to 60.3 days of consumption, three days above the five year average, the report said.
+OECD commercial oil stocks had risen above the fiveyear average for the first time since May 2011, bringing forward demand cover to 60.3 days of consumption, three days above the fiveyear average, it said.

-The IEA's assessment of global oil market conditions is broadly in line with the views of the Organization of the Petroleum Exporting Countries, which said on Thursday it was pumping enough oil to keep world markets more than satisfied.